annomroot/r-mail/README.md

     => WE DO NOT TAKE ANY RESPONSIBILITY REGARDING THE USE OF THIS R-MAIL.

 =--[ MORE ]---------------------------------------------------=

-This tool is here to help you in recieving E-mails. \
-N0 Logins, N0 Signups\
-Just think your username@our_domains and use it anywhere, and recieve mails in your Terminal.

 This tool has been created in Python with the use of a Free API provided by [1secmail.com](https://www.1secmail.com/)